14/15.01.1944 405 Squadron Lancaster III ND423 KQ-K F/O Gordon R. Drimmie DFC

 Hanover War Cemetery.
 Grave 11 H 5.
 Son of Charles Frederick and Nellie (nee Ball) Smith of 1585 Stratford Road, Hall Green, Birmingham, England.
 Charles Smith was a printer by trade.
 Dennis was born on 27 May 1922.

 Researched and written by Colin Bamford for Aircrew Remembered and dedicated to the families of the crew of Lancaster ND423.

-To Phil Dent for photograph of Fl/Sgt.
-Dennis Frederick Smith (his mothers cousin).
+To Phil Dent for photograph of Flt Sgt Dennis Frederick Smith (his mothers cousin).
 Phil has been researching this loss for a number of years.
 Also many thanks to Dave Lane who has also researched this loss and submitted the report from the Missing Research and Enquiry Unit dated 19th March 1948.
 As the report contains graphic details on the result of their fine research we prefer not to release details within this page as it may prove upsetting for surviving relatives.
 All the crew were killed during the crash - two were recovered from the main wreckage, one from the rear turret, with the remainder recovered in close vicinity to the crash site.
 Updated by Aircrew Remembered to include German night fighter claim (Mar 2021).

 Library and Archives Canada; Ottawa, Canada; Service Files of the Second World War - War Dead, 1939-1947; Series: RG 24; Volume: 28414